hamiltondanielb/cliqueapp-api/README.md

 #### If you want to access the app on your phone, you will have to bind the rails server to the external interface like so:

     rails s -p 4444 -b 0.0.0.0

+#### I pulled down new changes and now my codebase doesn't work.
+What should I do?

+- Run `bundle install`
+- Run `rails db:migrate`
+- Make sure you have all the necessary environment variables set up (see above)